sjbennett123/polarlarp/content/background/bloody_fist.md

 ![banner_of_the_fist.jpg](/banner_of_the_fist.jpg)

-The banner of the fist is consecrated with the blood of the orcs that bear it into battle
+The banner of the fist is consecrated with the blood of the orcs that bear it into battle.
+When

-Before every meal the orcs will give an offering to thier fallen brothers by pouring one out at the banner of the fist.
+Before every meal the orcs give an offering to thier fallen brothers by pouring one out at the banner of the fist.

 When they enter the battlefield, they carry a banner of the Blood Fist and plant it before rushing into battle.
 If they fight within 10 ft of the Banner they receive the Blessing of the Bloody Fist.
 The Blessing is as follows: